 Hip 2903 at Keeneland0 Sept.
 2017 is a very nice colt that is a foal share with Mineshaft out of Bob Losey’s mare Joels Last Laugh.
 This colt is correct and has good size, notwithstanding that he’s a May 2 first foal.
 He is a bit short-coupled at this stage, though the mare herself “stands over a lot of ground” as Europeans are wont to describe a lengthy, long-striding individual.
 No vices, has had no surgeries, and will sell with a modest reserve to dissolve the foal share partnership.
 Joels Last Laugh is a half-sis to three top-notch SWs.
 Here is the link to the pedigree page http://apps.keeneland.com/sales/Sep17/pdfs/2903.pdf

 Lane’s End and I were quite pleased with the reception of this colt — 8 scopes, 6 X-ray repository reads, 3 heart scans.
 And he did his part – showing well through 80+ viewings and bringing $165,000.
 Thanks to Lane’s End for the foal share deal and a great job in presenting him.
 Thanks to Sean Curtin for a marvelous job raising and prepping him.
 Best of luck to the buyer (Ben Glass, agent for the Wests).
-(2020 update — This colt, named Breaking News, ran 2nd at OP in his first start.
-Soon thereafter he won a MSW ($100,000 purse) at OP and now has winnings of $185,000 in 15 starts.)
+(2020 update — This colt, named Breaking News, ran 2nd at OP in his first start, then won a MSW ($100,000 purse) at OP and now has winnings of over $295,000, averaging $10,000+ per start.)

-Joels Last Laugh, dam of Breaking News, has a foal share Tiznow 2020 colt and is due in 2021 on a foal share to the leading U. S. turf sire.
+Joels Last Laugh, dam of Breaking News, has a foal share 2022 Ghostzapper filly colt and is open for 2023.
+Call if you have a season that fits her to foal share or sell at the right price.

 If you are interested in claiming partnerships, I can help.
-I claimed Joels Last Laugh (see above foal share) for $5,000.
-And I was ecstatic when I won the shake on “Krissy” (see below).
+I claimed Joels Last Laugh (see above foal share deal) for $5,000.